|

 awarded the SD Tennis Achievement Award in 2009 for

-Randy attended Patrick Henry Junior High, and Lincoln High
+their unbeaten season. | Randy attended Patrick Henry Junior High, and Lincoln High

 School, where he continued the love of the game.
 In high school